MrApplejuice/libpic170x/doc/src/mainpage.md

 - [freq.h](@ref freq-guide) library configuration
 - [Timer0 library](@ref timer0-guide) for coarse time-keeping
 - [Pin IO library](@ref pinio-guide) for reading from and writing to GPIO pins
+- [Serial library](@ref serial-guide) for using the PIC's UART module for serial communication

 ## Examples